thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

 4. Chromebooks and SOF
 ----------------------

-As stated above, starting from 2019/2020 Intel Chromeboooks have been configured with the *community* key which means they can run audio firmware signed by anyone.
-The entire filesystem is locked by default instead but there are a couple options to disable security for development purposes.
-In all cases the very first step is to switch the Chromebook to (non-secure) `Developer Mode
+As stated above, starting from 2019/2020, Intel Chromeboooks have been configured with the *community* key.
+It means that Chromebooks can run audio firmware signed by anyone.
+The entire filesystem is locked by default instead, but there are several options to disable security for development purposes.
+In all cases the first step is to switch the Chromebook to (non-secure) `Developer Mode
 <https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md>`_.
-Developer Mode is in fact the only strictly required step if you only want to install and run your own SOF firmware and are not interested in changing anything else in ChromeOS.
+Developer Mode is the only required step if you only want to install and run your own SOF firmware and are not interested in changing anything else in Chrome OS.

-If you need the flexibility to make more changes, Chromebooks can run Linux in several, non-mutually exclusive ways.
-All the options listed below will let you run any SOF firmware at will.
+If you need the flexibility to make more changes, Chromebooks can run Linux in several non-mutually exclusive ways.
+All the options listed below let you run any SOF firmware.
 One of the biggest differences between them is how to install and run your own Linux kernel.

-- **ChromeOS** has direct hardware access but ChromeOS development cannot happen on ChromeOS itself, it requires a separate workstation similar to how most embedded development typically does.
-Setting up the ``cros_sdk`` is documented in the `ChromeOS developer guide
+- **Chrome OS** has direct hardware access, but Chrome OS development cannot happen on Chrome OS itself.
+It requires a separate workstation similar to how most embedded development typically does.
+For information about setting up the ``cros_sdk``, see the `Chromium OS Developer Guide
   <https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_guide.md>`_.
-  The ``cros_sdk`` is a complete environment that lets you modify anything in ChromeOS and even build an entire system image.
-The ``cros_sdk`` requires significant disk space and there is some learning effort if you're not already familiar with Gentoo's build system "Portage"; especially for the Linux kernel.
+  The ``cros_sdk`` is a complete environment that lets you modify anything in Chrome OS and even build an entire system image.
+The ``cros_sdk`` requires significant disk space and some learning effort if you are not already familiar with Portage, a package management system in Gentoo, and Linux kernel build process.

 - `Crostini
   <https://chromium.googlesource.com/chromiumos/docs/+/HEAD/containers_and_vms.md>`_
-  is a secure Linux Virtual Machine that does not have direct access to the hardware and cannot be used for SOF (it does not require Developer Mode).
-Listed here for completeness.
-It may be possible to use Crostini as your pseudo-separate ``cros_sdk`` workstation but a different, more powerful system that you never have to reboot is an obviously much better ``cros_sdk`` option.
+  is a secure Linux Virtual Machine that does not have direct access to the hardware and cannot be used for SOF.
+It does not require Developer Mode.
+Crostini is listed here for completeness.
+You might use Crostini as your pseudo-separate ``cros_sdk`` workstation, but a different, more powerful system that you never have to reboot is a much better ``cros_sdk`` option.

 - **Crouton** is a non-secure chroot that does allow direct hardware access and can be used for SOF.
-It lets you install a choice of popular Linux distributions which you can use to develop on the device
+It lets you install a choice of popular Linux distributions, which you can use for development on the device itself.
+Make regular backups!
-  itself: make regular backups!
 The Zephyr project has `very detailed specific instructions
   <https://docs.zephyrproject.org/2.7.0/boards/xtensa/intel_adsp_cavs25/doc/index.html>`_
   on how to use Crouton for SOF.
 Most of these instructions are not Zephyr-specific.
-With Crouton you can configure and compile a Linux kernel as usual, however the kernel *installation* process is similar to the ``cros_sdk`` process with a couple of small twists.
+With Crouton, you can configure and compile a Linux kernel as usual.
+However, the kernel *installation* process is similar to the ``cros_sdk`` process with a couple of small twists.

-- Finally, it is possible to **dual-boot** or completely replace ChromeOS by a regular Linux distribution on *some* Chromebooks and forget it is a Chromebook entirely.
-This comes at a price however: it is the least secure option and the more likely to make your device permanently unusable ("brick").
+- Finally, it is possible to **dual-boot** or completely replace Chrome OS with a regular Linux distribution on *some* Chromebooks and forget it is a Chromebook entirely.
+However, this comes at a price: it is the least secure option and the more likely to make your device permanently unusable ("brick").
 That level of risk is highly dependent on your particular Chromebook model.
-If that does not scare you then https://chrx.org/ is a good starting point; pay special attention to the "note on security".
+If that does not scare you, then https://chrx.org/ is a good starting point.
+Pay special attention to the note on security.
 This is the only option that lets you manage kernel installations as a typical Linux distribution does.